SWEEKAR GUIDEBOOK:

 Most of the time parents react and have questions to ask like:

-5. Is being LGBTQ a choice or a phase?
+- Is being LGBTQIA+ a choice or a phase?

 We comfort them by explaining that these are myths and misconceptions.
 We share our experiences so that they get the answers to their questions and become comfortable towards their child’s sexual orientation and gender identity.

-Respond to an LGBTQ character in the media: If you are watching TV or a movie together and an LGBTQ character comes on, seize the opportunity to affirm to your child that you are accepting and supportive of LGBTQ people.
+Respond to an LGBTQIA+ character in the media: If you are watching TV or a movie together and an LGBTQIA+ character comes on, seize the opportunity to affirm to your child that you are accepting and supportive of LGBTQIA+ people.
 It may seem counterintuitive but the best thing to do is to wait for your child to open up to you.

 Legal Issues